- Majors & Minors

 - Formal end-of-session presentations

-The program concludes on Saturday, July 1, with parents encouraged to attend.
+The programs conclude on Saturday, June 30, and Saturday, Aug.
+11, with parents encouraged to attend.
 An extended breakfast with the dean, the Sigmund Weis School of Business faculty and parents will be held from 8 to 9:15 a.m.
 LIFE participants will present their final presentations and infomercials on Saturday from 9:30 to 11:30 a.m.

 - 8-8:45 a.m.-Breakfast